StayWokeOrg/intake-gomix/README.md

 ### Todo before this integration is done
 - [ ] Fix Firebase contacts on map thing
-- [ ] Take a look at failing tests and update for Firebase's different input requirements
 - [ ] Put it on a real subdomain

 ## Getting started